-Unrest in Kyrgyzstan: govt buildings seized, ex-leader freed
+Kyrgyzstan cancels parliament election results after unrest

+MOSCOW (AP) — The Central Election Commission of Kyrgyzstan declared the results of the weekend’s parliamentary election invalid on Tuesday after mass protests erupted in the Kyrgyz capital, Bishkek, and other cities, with opposition supporters seizing government buildings overnight and demanding a new election.

-MOSCOW (AP) — Opposition supporters in Kyrgyzstan have seized several government buildings in the country’s capital, freed the ex-president from jail and announced plans to oust the president and form a new government.
+Hundreds were injured, and one person died.
+Members of several opposition parties announced plans to oust the president and form a new government.

-President Sooronbai Jeenbekov accused “certain political forces” of trying to “illegally seize power” in the country in a statement on Tuesday morning and urged the opposition to get people off the streets.
+The decision to cancel the results of the vote was made in order to “prevent tension” in the country, head of the Commission Nurzhan Shaildabekova told the Interfax news agency.

 Mass protests in the capital, Bishkek, and other cities broke out after the authorities announced early results of Sunday’s parliamentary election.
 They attributed the majority of votes to two parties with ties to the ruling elites, amid reports of vote buying and other violations.

 Supporters of a dozen opposition parties took to the streets on Monday, demanding the cancellation of the vote and a new election.
-Police moved to disperse the crowds with water cannons, tear gas and flashbang grenades; 590 people sustained injuries in clashes with police and one person died, the Interfax news agency reported, citing Kyrgyzstan’s Health Ministry.
+Police moved to disperse the crowds with water cannons, tear gas and flashbang grenades.
+Some 590 people sustained injuries in clashes with police and one person died, the Interfax news agency reported, citing Kyrgyzstan’s Health Ministry.

 The violent crackdown failed to curb the unrest, and during the night the protesters broke into the government complex that houses both the parliament and the presidential office.
 Interfax reported that opposition supporters also took control of Bishkek’s City Hall.